Our nutrition ethos

 General healthy eating, weight-neutral & HAES informed care, Long COVID, meal planning and preparation, advocating for NDIS.

-Savita's special interests: Hypermobility & Co (including complex cases and abdominal vascular compressions), AuDHD, NDIS advocacy, nutrition for pole dancers.
+Savita's special interests: Hypermobility & Co (including complex cases and abdominal vascular compressions), malnutrition management, AuDHD care, nutrition for pole dancers.

-Romy's special interests: Hypermobility & Co, all things metabolic/endocrine heath and diabetes inc. Type 1, 2 & gestational diabetes, PCOS, metabolic syndrome), coeliac disease and gluten intolerance, women's & AFAB health, neurodivergent-affirming care.
+Romy's special interests: Hypermobility & Co, all things metabolic/endocrine heath and diabetes inc. Type 1, 2 & gestational diabetes, PCOS, metabolic syndrome), coeliac disease and gluten intolerance, meal planning for complex dietary needs, women's & AFAB health, neurodivergent-affirming care.

 Aleisha's special interests: Hypermobility & Co, gut symptom, SIBO & IBD management, microbiome optimisation, relationship with food and disordered eating, meal planning for complex dietary needs (inc. histamine intolerance), abdominal vascular compressions, nutrition for running.